 I booked a hotel right on the Nile and loved waking up to the views here.
 Sunsets along the Nile are magical and a felucca ride on the water is a great way to cap off your day in Aswan.

-Aswan is a popular base for beginning Nile cruises or for taking day trips to Abu Simbel.
+Aswan is one of the most popular cities to visit in Egypt and a great base for beginning Nile cruises or for taking day trips to Abu Simbel.
 However, there are also lots of places to visit in Aswan so make sure you allow some time to explore the city.
 Definitely do not skip it- twas one of the highlights of my trip.

 To give you some inspiration, here are some of the best things to do in Aswan.

 Top Things to Do in Aswan, Egypt